Table of Contents

-Here we present the top 30 international shipping companies as ranked by Alphaliner which provides data by tracking the capacity of word containerships based on twenty-foot equivalent units (TEUs).
+Here we present the top 30 international shipping companies as ranked by Alphaliner¹ which provides data by tracking the capacity of word containerships based on twenty-foot equivalent units (TEUs).
 We have also provided a brief company profile for each shipping line.
-The following rankings are based on Alphraliner’s data as at 02 September 2021.
+The following rankings are based on Alphaliner’s data.
 The list represents the largest cargo freight shipping companies in the world.

 Shipping Household Goods and Personal Effects Overseas

 For personal effects and household goods shipping, we recommend obtaining competitive moving quotes by simply completing the form below.
 You will receive up to five quotes from reputable and accredited international movers.